-For purely cosmetic improvements, veneers may also be an option.
-Speak to your dentist to find out which is the best choice for you.
+For cosmetic improvements, veneers may also be an option – although these are less likely to be covered by insurance.
+Check your policy and speak to your dentist to find out which is the best choice for you.

 Getting cheap dental crowns abroad

-Countries like Hungary and Poland have dental clinics which offer excellent standards of care at a fraction of the cost of UK prices.
-Crowns in these countries, for example, may cost between £130 and £350 depending on the material used.
+Countries like Turkey, Hungary, Poland and Spain have dental clinics which offer excellent standards of care at a fraction of the cost of UK prices.
+For example, dental crown costs in these countries are usually between £150 and £400, depending on the material used.

 The dental crown procedure involves removing a significant amount – sometimes all – of the existing tooth enamel so the crown material can be securely fitted.

 A root canal treatment may be necessary at this point.
-It's also possible that your dentist will surgically remove some of the gum tissue to create a better base for the cap.
+It's also possible that your dentist will surgically remove some of the gum tissue to create a better base for the crown.

 Most crowns need to be a minimum of two millimetres thick all over to allow them the strength they need to last.
 This means that your tooth will be trimmed by at least this much on all sides.

 Next, the dentist takes an impression of what's left of the tooth so the crown can be created to fit it perfectly.
-It can take 2-3 weeks for the crown to be made in the specialist lab, so the dentist fits a temporary crown (made from composite or acrylic) to stop any sensitivity in the tooth.
+It can take 2-3 weeks for the crown to be made in the specialist lab with professional dental tools, so the dentist fits a temporary crown (made from composite or acrylic) to stop any sensitivity in the tooth.

-This first visit usually takes between 45 minutes and one hour.
+This first visit usually takes between 45-60 minutes.

-After checking that the fit of the new crown is just right, your dentist will apply a dental cement on the inside of the crown and press it down over your tooth.
-Any excess that has seeped out will be scraped away, and the process is complete.
+After checking that the fit of the new crown is just right, your dentist will apply dental cement on the inside of the crown and press it down over your tooth.

 If you have any concerns about the colour or shape of the permanent crown (especially for a front tooth crown), be sure to speak up before it's cemented.
-It's difficult to make any changes once your new cap is in place, and you'll have to live with it for a long time!
+It's difficult to make any changes once it is in place, and you'll have to live with it for a long time!

-The duration of this second visit depends on how many adjustments are needed before the crown can be cemented, but on average it takes 30 minutes – one hour.
+The duration of this second visit depends on how many adjustments are needed before the crown can be cemented, but on average it takes 30-60 minutes.

-Your capped teeth may feel a bit strange at first, since they won't be exactly the same as your original ones.
+Your newly capped teeth may feel a bit strange at first since they won't be the same as your original ones.
 As long as they aren't interfering with your bite you should get used to them within a couple of weeks.